xlwings/xlwings-server/README.md

     az functionapp config appsettings set --name xlwings-quickstart --resource-group xlwings-quickstart-rg --settings AzureWebJobsFeatureFlags=EnableWorkerIndexing
     ```

-6. Deploy the function app (this is also the command to run to deploy an update):
+6. Deploy the function app (this is also the command to deploy an update):

     ```bash
     func azure functionapp publish xlwings-quickstart